Owner Portal Tenant Portal

 Market conditions — Is strong demand available that would make re-leasing worthwhile?

 If a tenant has been an excellent resident, renewal is almost always the right call.
 Consistent issues — late payments, violations, neighbor complaints — lead to a recommendation to decline renewal and re-lease.
+Our guide to lease non-renewals in Washington covers the notice rules that apply.

 Annual Lease vs. Month-to-Month